CodezPoet/code_examples/README.md

 of examples, for examples issues a developer may run into on a daily basis.
 The intention is not to put entire code bases or projects here.
 Instead of sending a code example file around, I decide to do this on Github, but it has been something of a mixed feeling, because people have certain expectations, en keep asking more and more examples.
-To an extent I am fine with this, at the same time, I do appreciate asking me what you are looking for, before judging me on something just because it isn't in the repository.
+To an extent I am fine with this, at the same time, I do appreciate asking me what you are looking for, before judging me on something just because it isn't in the repository, which doesn't sit well, and feels unreasonable.
 If there is some example of code you would like to see, please contact me first before assuming I don't know how, or to judge me.
 It is complicated to know what a developer is looking for in a  code example, and I am more than happy to write an example, at the same time, I could spend months writing code, that has no use other than code examples, and that is a bit much too.
 Hopefully can find each other in a middle ground.